Janudis/colmap_to_kitti/README.md

     Capture Images:
         Take your images of the object vertically (portrait orientation) on your phone.
-        This ensures that the image dimensions closely match the sensor dimensions during calibration.
+        This ensures that the image dimensions match the sensor dimensions during calibration.
         Place these images in the images/ directory.

     Use COLMAP: